Wondering how to save money on accommodation in Australia?

 One of the best thing I enjoy about Australian camping it’s possible to have the beautiful scenery typically found at 5* resort close to your tent for a tiny fraction of a price.

-Camping in Australia not just about pitching a tent on some remote cliff face or secluded beach, most of the big cities and urban destinations down under have a campsite nearby or based on the outskirts.
+Camping in Australia not just about pitching a tent on some remote cliff face or secluded beach either, most of the big cities and urban destinations down under have a campsite nearby or based on the outskirts.

 Modern campsites have a range of faculties such as cooking zones, showers, and sometimes even a swimming pool.